Is the LP SmartSide architectural series cedar shake siding primed?

 Yes.
 The fastener length must provide 1.5‐inches of penetration into the wood stud or combined wood sheathing and stud.
 Avoid compression of the foam sheathing.
-Refer to the foam sheathing manufacturer’s installation instructions, the LP® SmartSide® installation instructions and the LP® SmartSide® code reports.
-LP® SmartSide® precision series panel siding provides wall bracing when installed over wall assembly with maximum 1‐inch thick foam sheathing on unconditioned side and ½‐inch gypsum on the conditioned side.
+Refer to the foam sheathing manufacturer’s installation instructions, the LP® SmartSide® installation instructions, and the LP® SmartSide® code reports.
+LP® SmartSide® precision series panel siding provides wall bracing when installed over wall assembly with maximum 1‐inch thick foam sheathing on the unconditioned side and ½‐inch gypsum on the conditioned side.

 Can I use a traditional transparent or semi‐transparent stain on SmartSide products?

 No. These stains are typically low in solids and provide less protection from UV and other weathering effects.
 There are new acrylic latex paints commercially available that can replicate the appearance of a semi‐transparent stain.
 Refer to the installation instructions for proper finishing.

 Can I use a solid stain on SmartSide products?

 Yes.
 These stains are generally lower in solids so increased maintenance will probably be required.
 Refer to the installation instructions for proper finishing.

 Can I leave Knotty Barnside project panel natural or unpainted?

 No. It must be primed and painted.
 Refer to the installation instructions for proper finishing.